Kotlin/KEEP/proposals/sealed-class-inheritance.md

 }
 ```

-For some cases such limitation is not convenient. (see use cases below)
+For some cases such limitation is not inconvenient (see use cases below).

 Proposal: allow top-level subclasses for a top-level sealed class in the same file.

 ## Motivation / use cases

 - Nicer names for subclasses
-- It's painful to create complex sealed class hierarchy -- nested level is too big
+- It's painful to create complex sealed class hierarchy -- nesting is too deep
 - >7 votes on [KT-11573](https://youtrack.jetbrains.com/issue/KT-11573): Support sealed class inheritors in the same file

 ## Implementation details

 ### Compiler checks

-For non top-level sealed class all subclasses should be declared inside such class.
+For a non top-level sealed class all subclasses should be declared inside it.
 So, for such classes nothing changes.

 Let us describe changes for top-level sealed classes.
-Suppose that we have top-level class `A`.
+Suppose that we have a top-level class `A`.
-For every class `B` which has class `A` in supertypes, we should check:
+For every class `B` which has a class `A` among its supertypes, we should check:

-- if `B` is a top-level class, then we should check that `A` and `B` are declared in same file.
+- if `B` is a top-level class, then we should check that `A` and `B` are declared in same file;
-- otherwise we should check that `B` is declared inside class `A`.
+- otherwise we should check that `B` is declared inside `A`.

 Examples:
 ```kotlin